The way to structure a blog post is quite simple:

 9. Transitions Are Also Part of Blog Post Structure

-You should use transitions when you’re about to move to another point.
+Use transitions when you’re about to move to the next point.

 Here are some examples: